|Message from Gordon W

 Canon 500-D 72mm dual-element close-up lens (used on the 100-400mm lens for macro)

-The T1i/100-400mm/TC camera/lens combo is mainly for wildlife and macro shooting
+The T1i/100-400mm/TC combo is mainly for wildlife and macro, but used much less since getting the HS50

-Assorted Thoughts - I shoot only RAW.
+Assorted Thoughts - I shoot only RAW format.
 I will never buy another camera that doesnít shoot RAW.
 My experience with JPEGs is they are far too limited for my processing practices.

 In April 2013, I bought a Fujifilm HS50 EXR superzoom as a convenience camera, one that does it all but at a small sacrifice in image quality and ISO sensitivity.
 It takes three of my other cameras/lenses to come close to matching the focal length range of the HS50, so for day to day shooting I now just take the HS50, which is a whole lot more convenient than lugging around three cameras.